Red-winged blackbird: Negative aspects: consumption of cultivated grains

 The red-winged blackbirds can devastate farm fields.
 Despite the fact that they consume weed seeds, they are known to cause great damage to agriculture due to their habits of resting in massive groups and their taste for agricultural products. may be also causes harm to plantings corn, rice, sunflower and sorghum, particularly important near roosts.
 Red-winged blackbird is the largest species of Icterid in North America and the most damaging to crops.
 From 215 birds Neotropical migrants have been identified as causing, by a wide margin, the greatest economic loss.
 In North America, the damage to corn crops by this species has increased since the late 1960s to early 1980s, perhaps because of the increase in the area for grain production, and due to the reduction of small areas with stubble, hayfields and uncultivated land, which, in turn, accentuated the bird's dependence on corn to ensure its livelihood.

 Apparently, the male does more damage to this grain than the female.
 In some areas of Ohio, corn can account for up to 75% of the diet of males and only 6% of that of females in August and September.
-In South Dakota, in the late summer, the Gizzards of the males studied contained 29% corn, while in the case of the female that number was limited to 9%.
+In South Dakota, in the late summer, the gizzards of the males studied contained 29% corn, while in the case of the female that number was limited to 9%.

 Situation in the Midwest

 The red-winged blackbird is the dominant species in the large concentrations of blackbirds that feed on the fields of sunflower, corn and small grains maturing in late summer or early fall in the Dakotas.
 In the 1970s, losses to sunflower and corn crops caused by blackbirds in the Dakotas exceeded $3 million annually for each case.
-In the northern part of the Great Plains, an area known as the Prairie Pothole Region, in red-winged blackbirds are very abundant in summer, they congregate in post-reproductive flocks that significantly harm crops, particularly sunflower plantations near their home sites.
+In the northern part of the Great Plains, an area known as the Prairie Pothole Region, red-winged blackbirds are very abundant in summer.
+They congregate in post-reproductive flocks that significantly harm crops, particularly sunflower plantations near their home sites.
 Most sunflower damage occurs between mid-August and early September, when the calorie content of immature seeds is low and birds must consume more of them to satiate themselves.

 During this initial stage of predation on sunflower crops in which more than 75% of the total damage is caused, the red-winged blackbird represent 80% of the blackbirds observed in the fields of this seed.
 This period predates the massive migration of birds and most of them are of local origin.
 Most remain within 200 km of their native sites until the molting of their feathers is complete or nearly complete in late August or early September.
 Damage can be quite serious in the center and southeast of North Dakota and Northeast South Dakota, areas of high concentration of sunflower production and abundant wetlands that attract red-winged blackbird during the breeding season.